neotoma/about/README.md

 ### In a Nutshell

-Asheville is an open-source system under development that's intended to help individuals gain more ownership and power over the content they post online.
+Asheville is an open-source system intended to help individuals gain more ownership and power over the content they post online.

 ### How so?